howaeri/cortex-loop/README.md

 **A quality and judgment layer for AI coding agents.**

-Agents bluff.
+Agents lie and follow the path of least resistance.
 They generate code, skip verification, repeat the same failed approaches, and call it done.
-Cortex exists to make that harder.
-It's a pressure layer that sits inside the loop — making it harder to fake the work than to actually do it.
+Cortex is a pressure layer that sits inside the loop — making it harder to fake the work than to actually do it.

 Cortex doesn't replace your agent.
 It applies pressure exactly where agents tend to cut corners: verification, adversarial test coverage, repeated-failure memory, and foundation risk checks.

-Small, mechanical checks.
-No theater.
-If the code works, it passes.
-If it doesn't, you'll know why.

 ---

-## See It Work (2 minutes)
+## See It Work

 Real testing outcomes, documented in `docs/evidence/RUN_INDEX.md`: